UPPMAX/UPPMAX-documentation/docs/software/cram.md

 ### Lossy compression of a BAM file
 The motivation to use a lossy compression is that the compression ratio will be much larger, i.e. the cram file will be much smaller.
 The best compression ratio is reached, naturally, when the quality scores are removed all together.
 This does have an impact on future analysis such as SNP calling, so the trick is, as usual, to find a good balance.

-Illumina has started with a practise called binning.
+Illumina has started with a practice called binning.
 That means that instead of having 40 unique quality scores, you put similar values into bins.
 Illumina thought 8 bins would get the job done, and that is what CRAM recommends.
 See this page's introduction for more details about the bins.

 To compress your BAM file and binning the quality scores in the same way as Illumina, use this command (can also be written as a single line by removing the backslashes):